 In the quiet town of Hillburn, New York (10931), the Stone family faced an unexpected ordeal that unraveled over nearly a year.
 On the evening of March 12, 2023, a severe storm swept through Rockland County, causing a massive tree limb to crash through the Stones’ roof.
 The damage rendered their home temporarily unlivable.

 The Stone family filed a claim with their insurer, Clearwater Insurance, seeking reimbursement for the $42,500 in repairs along with $7,500 in additional living expenses.
-Clearwater settled immediately for $25,000, citing policy limits on “acts of nature” and depreciation on damaged materials.
+Clearwater settled immediately for $25,000, citing policy limits on acts of nature” and depreciation on damaged materials.

 Over a tense four-hour session, the arbitrator weighed the evidence carefully, scrutinizing contractual language and factual documentation.
 By February 5, 2024, Hanley issued his ruling: Clearwater was ordered to pay an additional $18,000, plus $3,000 in interest accrued during processing delays.

-The Stones accepted the award, finally receiving a settlement totalling $46,000—just shy of their original claim but enough to restore their home without financial ruin.
+the claimant accepted the award, finally receiving a settlement totalling $46,000—just shy of their original claim but enough to restore their home without financial ruin.
 The case became a quietly talked-about example in Hillburn of how arbitration can serve as a fair middle ground in insurance disputes, blending legal expertise with pragmatic resolution.

 FAQ: Insurance Dispute Arbitration in Hillburn